 In addition to the existing items in a pivot table field, you can create one or more calculated items, using custom formulas.
 Also, see the difference between Calculated Items and Calculated Fields

-Warning: If you create a calculated item in a field, you will:
+Warnings: If you create a calculated item in a field, be aware of these issues:

 In this example, the pivot table contains an Order Status field, and the orders currently have the following types of status: